Back to blog

 History and evolution of functional organizational structure

-During the early part of the twentieth century, as the size of organizations grew, the requirement for the specialization of work roles was recognized.
-The adoption of the functional organizational structures helped in the departmentalization, establishment of hierarchy and processes, and communication and decision-making.
-This particular, streamlined organizational structure significantly improved the general performance of businesses.
-Over time, there were enhancements in the development that were seen.
-For example, the matrix structures appeared as integrated functional and project organizations to provide the best of both worlds.
-However, the key ideas of separating job roles and their function into departments as seen in the functional structures are still present in modern organizational structures.
+During the early part of the twentieth century, as organizations grew, the need for specialization of work roles became clear.
+The adoption of functional organizational structures helped departmentalize tasks, establish hierarchy and processes, and improve communication and decision-making.
+This streamlined structure significantly enhanced overall business performance.
+Over time, developments such as matrix structures emerged, combining functional and project organizations to offer the best of both worlds.
+However, the core principles of separating job roles into functional departments remain central to modern organizational designs.

 In functional organizational structures, organizational structure determines the authority and accountability of the positions.
 The organization of work is in departments to allow specialization of tasks to be achieved in the workplace.